eth-cscs/firecrest/examples/jupyterhub/README.md

 docker compose build
 ```

-This step is going to take a few minutes.
+This step takes a few minutes.
 In the meanwhile we can install JupyterHub on a virtual environment on our machine.

 ### Install JupyterHub and FirecRESTSpawner